-When your kids left home you probably had big plans for those unoccupied bedrooms – like the art studio you’ve always wanted, a sewing room or a play room for the grandkids.
+When your kids left home you probably had big plans for those unoccupied bedrooms – like the art studio you’ve always wanted, a sewing room or a playroom for the grandkids.

-Downsizing can be a way to harness the home equity you have built up.
+Downsizing may be a way to harness the home equity you have built up.
 But it’s a big decision and you need to be sure it is the right choice that helps you scale back your life without scaling back your lifestyle.

 Let’s look at some factors to consider.